leeprovoost/go-rest-api-template/README.md

-# go-rest-template-bluemix
+# go-rest-api-template

 *WORK IN PROGRESS*

-Reusable template for building REST Web Services in Golang (deployed on IBM Bluemix / Cloud Foundry)
+Reusable template for building REST Web Services in Golang

 Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.